Ethereum logo

 Openness and collaboration

-Everyone working on this project will contribute towards a common end goal so a high standard of openness is expected.
+Everyone working on this project will contribute towards a common end goal.
+Accordingly, a high standard of openness is expected.
 This includes documenting work to facilitate its evaluation and use by others and being open to collaboration.

 Stages

 This project will be split into several stages.
-These are not strictly limited (i.e., work started in Stage 1 may overflow into Stage 2) but are intended to reflect different focuses and milestones as the project advances.
+These are not strictly limited (i.e., work started in Stage 1 may overflow into Stage 2) but are intended to reflect current priorities and milestones of the project as it progresses.

-The goal of Stage 1 is to start from the ground up and establish maintainable and extensible frameworks to verify specific artefacts in later stages formally.
+The goal of Stage 1 is to start from the ground up and establish maintainable and extensible frameworks that will allow us to formally verify specific artefacts later in the project.

 Applications are particularly welcome (but not restricted to) to address the following: